-Most anglers don't want to take the time to learn how to use a casting setup for catfish and although there is a little bit if a steep learning curve in the beginning you can pick up the technique pretty quickly.
+Most anglers don’t want to take the time to learn how to use a casting setup for catfish and although there is a little bit of a steep learning curve in the beginning you can pick up the technique pretty quickly.

-Size wise if you are using a spinning reel then a size 4000 at a minimum for smaller cats and a size 5000 for a good baitcaster for larger cats.
+Size-wise if you are using a spinning reel then a size 4000 at a minimum for smaller cats and a size 5000 for a good baitcaster for larger cats.

-The age old question which is the best line for catfish?
-Well the answer is more often than not just regular old monofilament.
+The age-old question which is the best line for catfish?
+Well, the answer is more often than not just regular old monofilament.

 Mono has a little bit of inbuilt stretch and is considerably more durable than braid.

-A lot of anglers think that they need to use big breaking strain braid for catfish sometimes up to 100 lbs.
+A lot of anglers think that they need to use a big breaking strain braid for catfish sometimes up to 100 lbs.

-You do not need line that is this heavy.
+You do not need a line that is this heavy.
 You can land large cats on nothing more than 20 to 30 lbs mono once you have your reel drag set correctly.

 There are two types of hooks commonly used for catfish traditional circle hooks and treble hooks.